DNWD843/DNWD843/README.md

 I`m glad to see you here!

-I am a frontend developer.
+I am frontend developer.
 I love programming, traveling and workout.

 As a frontender, I enjoy creating beautiful and functional websites.
 In the future I want to become full-stack developer.